catwinguy/ECES450650-Tutorial1/README.md

 This repo will consist of a tutorial going through how align the H. Influenzae 16S gene using [Cipres](http://www.phylo.org/).
 The two alignment techniques used will be Muscle Alignment and MAFFT Alignment.

+Our explanation slide going through both of these techniques can be found in our [presentation](https://docs.google.com/presentation/d/17b1fmlNiDsnRNl6CX-3vmXKynmYSaxxbqQ1F7KIsx-Q/edit#slide=id.g124f8f2f274_1_60).

 ### Team Members:
 - Anush Niranjan
 - Catherine Nguyen